Danone: Danone Institute International

 The Danone Institute International was established in 2004 to gather together the 18 Danone Institutes.
 Its goal is to develop large-scale international programs.
 It also aims at encouraging the sharing of the knowledge between the local institutes.
 It facilitates cooperation, collaboration and exchange between scientists.

-Danone Institute International is a non-profit organization originally established with funding from Danone.
+Danone Institute International is a nonprofit organization originally established with funding from Danone.
 The association promotes the exchange of information related to the relationship between diet, nutrition and health.

 The Danone Institute International comprises more than 220 scientific experts, and may be considered as a think tank.
 This international network gathers renowned scientists from various fields such as clinical nutrition, pediatric medicine, microbiology, gastroenterology, and psychology.

 The Danone Institute International produces publications, supports research via grants, programs and a prize.
 The DII also organizes international academic conferences and symposia.

 The Danone International Prize For Nutrition is a cornerstone in the work of the Danone Institute International.